astrofra/SAM/README.md

 	./sam -wav i_am_sam.wav I am Sam

 to get a wav file.
-This file can be played by many media players available for the PC.
+The wav is corrupted at the momment (big-endian issue)

 you can try other options like
 	-pitch number